afnansyed/Cue-Cetera/ModelControl/training/README.md

 - Sad and Angry are commonly misclassified as Neutral
 - And Neutral is commonly misclassified as Sad

-Here are some examples of predictions made in test set for every emotion along with their true label:
+Here are some examples of predictions made in the test set for every emotion along with their true label:

 ![angry_ex_b](https://github.com/AmaniN16/Cue-Cetera/blob/main/ModelControl/training/readme_imgs/angry_ex_b.PNG)